Blog/Testimonials·7 min read

 7. Follow-up testimonial request email

+Follow-up emails are among the most effective tactics for collecting testimonials.
 Most responses come from a single follow-up.
-A gentle reminder often elicits additional responses.
+A gentle reminder often unlocks responses the first email missed.

 Real example: Apple